 In addition, tax laws are dynamic and subject to change as new laws are passed and new interpretations of the law are issued or applied.
-We continue to assess the impact of such changes in tax laws on our business and may determine that changes to our structure, practice, tax positions or the manner in which we conduct our business are necessary in light of such changes and developments in the tax laws of other jurisdictions in which we operate.
+For example, the Tax Act was enacted in the U.S., which introduced a comprehensive set of tax reforms.
+Certain impacts of this legislation have been taken into account, including the reduction of the U.S. corporate income tax rate from a top marginal rate of 35 percent to a flat rate of 21 percent.
+Also, there have been developments in the tax laws of other jurisdictions that are relevant to our operations.
+We continue to assess the impact of such changes in tax laws on our business and may determine that changes to our structure, practice, tax positions or the manner in which we conduct our business are necessary in light of the Tax Act, in conjunction with changes and developments in the tax laws of other jurisdictions in which we operate.
 Such changes may nevertheless be ineffective in avoiding an increase in our consolidated tax liability, which could adversely affect our financial condition, results of operations and cash flows.